east-sussex-county-council/Escc.Redirects/README.md

 - querystrings on URLs are preserved when redirecting, unless the new URL already has a querystring
 - if a page is missing and no matching redirect is found, it falls through to standard IIS/ASP.NET behaviour for 404 responses

 Errors are reported to [Exceptionless](https://github.com/exceptionless/Exceptionless).
+The NuGet package is created using [NuBuild](https://github.com/bspell1/nubuild).

 ## Configure the HTTP module